 The Changing World Order (Book Summary)

-In this post, we’ll summarise the main points from the book The Changing World Order written by legendary investor Ray Dalio, which looks at past history of the rise and fall of empires and uses it as a way to create a map of the future.
+In this post, we’ll summarise the main points from the book The Changing World Order written by renowned investor Ray Dalio, which looks at past history of the rise and fall of empires and uses it as a way to create a map of the future.

 What Is An Order?

 An Order is a governing system for people dealing with eachother.
-There are three types of orders:

 • Internal Orders are governing systems that apply to those within nations typically laid out in constitutions.